 - Get input from the community on your project or questions at the MW17 Clinic.

-- Test Gallery One’s new experiences and give feedback on prototypes at the Cleveland Museum of Art in a special off-site session on Saturday, 22 April.
+- Test Gallery One’s new experiences and test prototypes at the Cleveland Museum of Art Conference Reception and at the special off-site session on Saturday, 22 April.

 - Hear about funding opportunities from the IMLS and the kinds of innovative projects the agency is supporting.